denisacostaq/qli-installer/README.md

 automatically download prebuilt Qt binaries for any target (you're not bound to Linux binaries on Linux; you could also download iOS binaries).

-This is a great alternative to the 2.5GB+ offline installers which just include everything and are the only official way to pin QT versions with.
-Think of this as a pinned online installer alternative.
-It's great for FOSS projects using cloud CI systems without access to a huge cache.
+This is a great alternative to the 2.5GB+ offline executable installers which just include everything and are the only official way to pin Qt versions with.
+Think of this as a version selecting online installer alternative that Qt doesn't put out.
+It's great for projects using cloud CI systems without access to a huge cache or capacity to host a pinned Qt download themselves.

-Naturally, this is also headless.
+Naturally, this is also headless and lightweight.
 Though if you would like to use the *official* large installers headlessly, might I suggest you take a look at the [CuteCI project][cuteci]?
+It's way heavier than this though in file footprint and takes much longer to install with even on a fast machine in a datacenter.
+For example, CuteCI takes about 7 minutes on Windows to install the Windows Qt5 MSVC Win64 toolkit while this script takes about 21 seconds.
+Still, it's **official**.

-This isn't the official installer though.
-If something breaks, please create an issue.
+This isn't the official installer though so don't expect support from Qt!
+If something breaks, please create an issue at in *this* project's tracker.

-**Dependencies**: Python 3.7, Python `requests` library (see or `pip install -r` `requirements.txt`), 7z or p7zip
+**Dependencies**: Python 3.6/3.7, Python `requests` library (see or `pip install -r` `requirements.txt`), 7z or p7zip

 ## Usage